malliina/appbundler/README.md

 )
 ```

-To create an app using the above config, use:
+To create an installer of your app with the above config, use:

 ```
-Installer(rootOutput = outDir, infoPlistConf = plist).macPackage()
+Installer(rootOutput = ???, infoPlistConf = plist).macPackage()
 ```

-To create an app that starts automatically when the machine boots (using launchd), use:
+To create an installer that also starts the app automatically when the machine boots (using launchd), use:

 ```
 val launchd = LaunchdConf.defaultSettings(plist.displayName, plist.identifier)
-Installer(rootOutput = outDir, infoPlistConf = plist, launchdConf = Some(launchd)).macPackage()
+Installer(rootOutput = ???, infoPlistConf = plist, launchdConf = Some(launchd)).macPackage()
 ```

+To further customize the installer and app packaging, check the various parameters to `InfoPlistConf`, `Installer`
+and `LaunchdConf`.